Early-Onset Alzheimer Disease

 What causes early-onset Alzheimer disease?

 Experts don't know what triggers the start of Alzheimer disease.
 They suspect that 2 proteins damage and kill nerve cells.
 Fragments of one protein, beta-amyloid, build up and are called plaques.
 Twisted fibers of another protein, tau, are called tangles.
 Almost everyone develops plaques and tangles as they age.
 But those with Alzheimer disease develop many, many more.
 At first, these plaques and tangles damage the memory areas of the brain.
 Over time, they affect more areas of the brain.
-Experts don't know why some people develop so many plaques and tangles, or how they spread and damage the brain.
+Experts don't know why some people develop so many plaques and tangles or how they spread and damage the brain.

-What are the risks for early-onset Alzheimer disease?
+Who is at risk for early-onset Alzheimer disease?

 Family history of the disease is the only known risk factor at this time.